wizos/awesome-stars-eryajf/README.md

 *   [nerve-sparks/iris\_android](https://github.com/nerve-sparks/iris_android) - IRIS is an android app for interfacing with GGUF / llama.cpp models locally.

-*   [ismartcoding/plain-app](https://github.com/ismartcoding/plain-app) - PlainApp is an open-source application that allows you to manage your phone through a web browser.
-Access files, videos, music, contacts, sms, calls, and more from your desktop using a secure, easy to use web interface!
+*   [ismartcoding/plain-app](https://github.com/ismartcoding/plain-app) - PlainApp is an open-source app that lets you securely manage your phone from a web browser.
+Access files, media, contacts, SMS, calls, and more through a simple, easy-to-use interface on your desktop.

 *   [GFW-knocker/MahsaNG](https://github.com/GFW-knocker/MahsaNG) - a V2RayNG with Fragment , DoH , Rotating Configs , & free VPN servers